syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ![](appearance-images/dropdownsize.png)

-## Customize Dropdown Calendar Appearance
+## Customize Dropdown calendar Appearance

 DropDown Calendar of SfDateTimeEdit can be get from `MonthCalendar` property.
-All the customization with `MonthCalendar` will be reflected in dropdown calendar of SfDateTimeEdit.
+All the customization with `SfCalendar` will be reflected in dropdown calendar of SfDateTimeEdit.
 The below code snippets illustrates how to change the visibility of footer in dropdown calendar of SfDateTimeEdit.

 {% tabs %}